Haus4/NeCo/docs/SRS.md

 these criteria as well.

 ### 1.2 Scope
 This software specification applies to the whole "NeCo" application.
 The app allows users to chat with strangers in their near environment to meet new people, which are at the same spot as the user.
-It establishes user- and systemcreated chatrooms amon users in close environments.
+It establishes user- and systemcreated chatrooms among users in close environments.

 ### 1.3 Definitions, Acronyms and Abbreviations
 In this section definitions and explanations of acronyms and abbreviations are listed to help the reader to understand these.

-- **Android** This is a mobile operating system developed by Google for primarily use on smartphones and tablets.
+- **Android** This is a mobile operating system developed by Google which is primarily used on smartphones and tablets.
 - **UC** Use Case
 - **UCD** Use Case Diagram
 - **OUCD** Overall Use Case Diagram